mopie992/Weathe1/README.md

 ## ⚡ Cursor Quick-Start Prompt

 ```
-Scaffold the WeatherRoute project using the architecture described in README.md.
+Scaffold the RoadWeather project using the architecture described in README.md.
 Create React Native components for MapView, WeatherOverlay, and TimelineSlider.
 Set up a Node.js backend with /directions and /weather endpoints.
 Integrate Mapbox Directions API and OpenWeather API.